Existing Buildings & Retrofits

 While this may appear to be a challenge, it can also be viewed as an excellent opportunity to bring benefits to local residents and businesses by improving energy efficiency, resilience and comfort, while reducing energy costs and boosting the local economy—all while considering future generations of Richmond residents.
 Check the resources below for more information about building retrofits and other related programs in Richmond.

-Climate-Friendly Homes Tour recruitment
+Climate-Friendly Homes and Gardens Tour recruitment

 The goal is to spark friendly, informative conversations about climate-friendly features based on homeowners' real experiences.